rio-ke/workman/linux/mysql/mysql-master-slave-switchover.md

 **************************************************************************************************************************************************
 **_Make Master Readonly: Make master readonly to avoid any update in master before switchover and create replication user in master._**

-_Go to old-master and use this command_
+_Go to master and use this command_

 ```sql